khoatran94/wordle_pygame/README.md

-# wordle_pygame
+# Wordle
-A normal WOrdle game with GUI by Pygame
+A normal Wordle game with GUI by Pygame